leonickl/spreadsheets/README.md

 ## Setup

--   required nodejs and npm to be installed
+-   requires nodejs and npm to be installed
 -   navigate to project directory
 -   run `npm install` to install dependencies